Make Pain a Thing of the Past with the help of Spinal Cord Stimulation

 Other general risk factors after surgery can include signs of allergic reactions to the implant material or unexplained pain that occurs either gradually or all at once.
 Everyone is different, and your doctor will also be able to tell you if you should be aware of any particular risks you should keep an eye out for.

-Complete recovery takes roughly 6 weeks to 2 months depending on health, age, and surgical placement.
+Complete recovery from a spinal cord stimulator implant takes roughly 6 weeks to 2 months depending on health, age, and surgical placement.

 Next Steps for Recovery

-Take an active role in your recovery by staying on track with follow-up appointments, medications, and post-surgical hygiene instructions.
+To best improve your chances of successful and speedy recovery from a neuromodulation implant, take an active role in your recovery by staying on track with follow-up appointments, medications, and post-surgical hygiene instructions.
 This will minimize your chances of developing an infection or suffering from other negative effects and improve your outcome.
-If you’d like to learn more about spinal cord stimulator implant recovery, contact our team of pain doctors today for an appointment.
+If you’d like to learn more about spinal cord stimulator implant recovery, contact our team of board certified doctors today for an appointment.